elba/elba/docs/src/reference/cache.md

     +-- # snip
 ```

-### `bin`
+### Installed binaries

-This folder stores all of the installed binaries of elba packages, and should be added to the path.
-Additionally, an extra file `.bins` lives inside this directory, which maps from installed binaries to their corresponding package.
-This directory **should not** be touched by the user in any way.
+Binaries are special in that they get their own folder separate from the internal cache stuff.
+Ordinarily this is stored at `~/.elba/bin` for all systems, but this can be controlled in the config, separate from the cache dir.
+Deleting the whole folder should be safe, but deleting individual binaries might not be; if you try to uninstall them later down the line, you might get an error.

 ### `build`